PrestaShop/docs/modules/creation/adding-configuration-page-modern.md

 ### Required Javascript for some types

-Some types requires Javascript initializations to properly work.
+Some types require JavaScript component initialization to work correctly.

 Add a JS file to your form's twig template: